RenzoTejada/libro-de-reclamaciones-y-quejas/README.txt

 * The site administrator cannot delete or edit the information sent by the customer.
 * The "Complaint Book" plugin generates a unique correlative ID in the database which makes it difficult to modify and edit.
 * All complaints are viewed in the same WordPress dashboard in a clear way.
+* WE ARE NOT RESPONSIBLE FOR COMPLAINTS THAT YOU MAY HAVE, ALWAYS CHECK YOUR CLAIMS BOOK WITH YOUR LEGAL AREA OR A LAWYER, AS NOT ALL COMPANIES THAT PROVIDE PRODUCTS OR SERVICES HAVE THE SAME FORMAT FIELDS.
+* THIS PLUGIN IS A GENERIC PLUGIN THAT DOES THE BASICS (HAVE THE FORM ONLINE, NOTIFY THE ADMINISTRATOR AND THE USER OF A NEW CLAIM).

 We also have a premium plugin which has the following features: